shuai-xu/flink/docs/dev/table/udfs.md

 - `merge()` is required for many batch aggreagtions and session window aggregations.
 - `resetAccumulator()` is required for many batch aggregations.

 All methods of `AggregateFunction` must be declared as `public`, not `static` and named exactly as the names mentioned above.
 The methods `createAccumulator`, `getValue`, `getResultType`, and `getAccumulatorType` are defined in the `AggregateFunction` abstract class, while others are contracted methods.
-In order to define a aggregate function, one has to extend the base class `org.apache.flink.table.functions.AggregateFunction` and implement one (or more) `accumulate` methods.
+In order to define a aggregate function, one has to extend the base class `org.apache.flink.table.api.functions.AggregateFunction` and implement one (or more) `accumulate` methods.
 The method `accumulate` can be overloaded with different parameter types and supports variable arguments.

 Detailed documentation for all methods of `AggregateFunction` is given below.